-Tirzah Lollar is co-chair of the firm's Anti-Corruption practice, where she concentrates on white collar defense and government investigations, including trial work.
-She has defended clients in government investigations and other proceedings related to the False Claims Act, government contracts and procurement fraud, the Foreign Corrupt Practices Act, and similar global anti-corruption legislation, tax fraud, and antitrust offenses.
+Tirzah Lollar is co-chair of the firm's False Claims Act practice, where she concentrates on white collar defense, internal and government investigations, as well as trial work.
+She has defended clients operating across a variety of industries and geographic regions in government investigations and other proceedings related to the False Claims Act, government contracts and procurement fraud, the Foreign Corrupt Practices Act, and similar global anti-corruption legislation, tax fraud, and antitrust offenses.

 - (Fed.
 Cl.) – Defended a government contractor in a $1.4 billion fraud trial against the United States that resulted in judgment for the government contractor on all but one claim, which resulted in a low value negotiated settlement.

 - (E.D.
 Va.); (Fourth Circuit, U.S. Supreme Court) – Defended a government contractor in qui tam action in which, after dismissal by trial court and reversal by circuit court, the Supreme Court ruled 9-0 in favor of contractor that Wartime Suspension of Limitations Act does not suspend statute of limitation for civil fraud actions, including those brought under the False Claims Act.

 - (D.C.
 Cir.); (D.D.C.) – Represented a government contractor in qui tam action and successfully obtained two writs of mandamus vindicating the contractor's claim of attorney-client privilege over materials created during an internal investigation led by company lawyers; subsequently won summary judgment on all counts.

 - (E.D.
 Mich.) – Defended government contractor in False Claims Act case brought by the government alleging violations of Truth in Negotiations Act in price negotiations and claiming damages of potentially upwards of $400 million that resulted in a cost of litigation settlement.